 I first planned to make this ice cream simply bourbon and vanilla bean.
 Then I spied perfectly beautiful Bing Cherries, which are finally in season, and knew I had to include them.

 Bourbon Soaked Cherry Vanilla Bean Ice Cream was born.
 I put a whole vanilla bean in this ice cream, y’all, beans and pod.
+It gets pulverized in the blender so it’s flavor is infused throughout.

 Forget about the bourbon; the vanilla is intoxicating.